WeiminZhou261/TBIMH-GPT/README.md

 ## 🧬 Data

 This repository does **not** include any patient data.
 To train TBIMH-GPT, you need access to **de-identified** CTA imaging, textual records, and structured clinical variables.
+You can also contact our corresponding author by email.
+After confirming the academic purpose, we will provide a fully de-identified dataset — with all patient-identifiable information removed — within two weeks for research use.

 Please ensure full compliance with **ethical and privacy regulations**.